Diem Betrayed - Anti-Diem Propaganda leaflets

 CIA Director William Colby said the Diem assassination was America's primary error in Vietnam, and with proper backing Diem might have won the war in just a few years.

-Lyndon B. Johnson said about the Washington Liberals who hated Diem:
+Lyndon B. Johnson said about the Washington Liberals who hated Diem in an 11 February 1966 Tape recording of a President Johnson and Minnesota Senator Eugene McCarthy meeting:

-They started on me with Diem.
-He was corrupt and he ought to be killed.
+They started on me with Diem, you rember.
+That he was corrupt and he ought to be killed.
 So we killed him.
-We all got together and got a goddamn bunch of thugs and assassinated him.
+We all got together and got a goddamn bunch of thugs and we went in an assassinated him.
 Now, we've really had no political stability [in South Vietnam] since then.

 The independent researcher and author Nguyen Ky Phong had this to say about Diem: